rvpanoz/graphql-microservices/README.md

 - Implementation of the classes per type (RESTDataSource, SQLDataSource)
 - Non distributed schema
-- Scalling (as the classes will be part of the main codebase)
+- Scalling (as the implementation will be part of the main codebase)